PurpleAvatar/multiscale_biological_modeling/README.md

 The home page is "/index.md"

+**Notice** Text in a notice should start with a double asteriks for emphasis, and requires a special piece of code on the next line
+{: .notice--primary}

 To add a new page, add a file (html or markdown) to "_pages" update "_data/navigation.yml"

 Quick References: